Regulus343/SolidSite/readme.md

 	Site::setMulti(array('subSection', 'title'), 'Forum: General');

 You can use the SolidSite package to store config items that you'd rather not store anywhere else.
 SolidSite has a few default identifiers including `section`, `subSection`, `title`, and `titleHeading`.
 These can be used to highlight menu items in a menu, or for anything else that requires a unique page identifier.

+> **Note:** Though the variable names in the config file are snakecase, you may get and set them using camelcase as well.

 **Getting any identifier:**